Fmstrat/diy-ipmi/README.md

 echo "echo /home/pi/enableHID.sh | sudo tee --append /etc/rc.local" >> /dev/ttyUSB0
 echo "echo exit 0 | sudo tee --append /etc/rc.local" >> /dev/ttyUSB0
 ```

+## Get Started

+You should now be able to access the IPMI console at `http://<RaspberryPi3IP>/`.
+From here you can set up SSL and port forwarding to the device as your situation requires.

 ## Troubleshooting